 This shift in attitude towards knowledge encourages employees to appreciate, protect and invest in the asset.

-Find out what the different teams within your business are struggling with.
-Is siloed knowledge or large information ‘hubs’ becoming a problem for them?
+Find out what you’re struggling with.
+If siloed knowledge or information hubs are becoming a problem for them?
 Are mundane routine questions preventing them from resolving complex queries?
 Or are customer satisfaction scores below target?

 Knowledge acquisition exercises are designed to capture any new knowledge that is not yet stored in a company knowledge base and include: